Do you have a bare wall staring back at you, begging for a refresh?

 Concentrate on the subject matter and the general feel or style.

-Do you want abstract faces, simplified succulents, dog stylizations, geometric lines, abstracts, botanical, and on and on?
+For your new mural, do you want abstract faces, simplified succulents, dog stylizations, geometric shapes, abstracts, botanical, and on and on?
 So many options!

 Our powder room inspiration was Modern Mediterranean.
 So I ended up landing on olive branches.